Siteimprove/alfa/docs/review/api/alfa-css.api.md

     parse: Parser<Current>;
 }

-// Warning: (ae-forgotten-export) The symbol "Ident" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "CustomIdent" is marked as @public, but its signature references "Resolvable" which is marked as @internal
 //
 // @public (undocumented)